Tony & Peggy Barthel - StressLess Campers

 RV-Spice-Rack.jpg

-We also got to buy a whole new set of spice containers and replace the spices with new, fresh ones.
+In 2020 we bought a whole new set of spice containers and replaced the spices with new, fresh ones.
 Spices are something Tony’s passionate about which is how we became partners with Savory Spice Shop.
 Spices do lose their punch over time and a new set of containers means that we can replace the older spices that we haven’t used yet with new ones as well as adding more spices.

 Lastly, when we put things back into the RV they got to go into see-through totes.
 There are totes for the black tank process, a tote full of string, zip ties, tow straps and attaching goodies, a tote for just the hooking up process including an apron since I’m good at getting grease on my clothes and more.
 The totes make getting to any of these sets of goodies much easier and they’re all in a single place, making the whole set-up and tank cleaning process much faster and less frustrating.